-The transfer of new technologies from research to SMEs is a central goal of the Leading-Edge Cluster it's OWL.
+The transfer of new technologies from research to industry is a central goal of the Leading-Edge Cluster it's OWL.
 Research institutions and companies jointly develop new technologies, for example in the areas of self-correcting manufacturing, human-machine interaction, intelligent networking and systems engineering.
 Through events, workshops and transfer projects, they are made available to SMEs.

 The SmartFactoryOWL is a research and demonstration platform of Fraunhofer IOSB-INA and Ostwestfalen-Lippe University of Applied Sciences and Arts.
 Here, researchers demonstrate the potential of digitisation and intelligent automation and address the most important fields of action of the intelligent factory, such as adaptability, resource efficiency and human-machine interaction.
 New technologies can be experienced in a real production environment and tested in individual pilot plants.
 With the support of interdisciplinary teams of experts, companies may integrate their production and work processes and qualify their personnel by means of a wide range of training courses.
 SmartFactoryOWL is an I4KMU-accredited test field for medium-sized companies.

 MMI Transfer Laboratory: Machines understand humans